claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 ## What's that story about somebody stoned in an art gallery with the president of Ireland?

 [It's this](https://twitter.com/shockproofbeats/status/992006545473966082?s=21) (not an art gallery but I can see why my brain visualised it as such).

+## what do those punctuating guitar chords in Baxter Drury's Miami remind me of?

+- Money, by Pink Floyd